 Itinerary: Castrocucco, Maratea, Rivello, Gulf of Policastro, Tyrrhenian sea

-Discover the beautiful coastline along the Gulf of Policastro where Maratea, the pearl of the Tyrrhenian sea is located
+Discover the coast of Maratea, pearl of the Tyrrhenian Sea

 A part of the coastline that stretches between the headland of Infreschi and Scalea, bathed by the southern Tyrrhenian Sea (pic n°4) is called Gulf of Policastro.
 It is nothing less than a natural paradise, featuring 32 kilometers of an extremely beautiful landscape, with sheer cliffs overlooking the sea, small coves, and rocky headlands.